vtex-apps/store/STORE_BUILDER.md

 #### `block_identifier`

+The block identifier is a string that uniquely identifies the declared block within the app.
-A block identifier should be the identifier of the interfaces it implements optionaly followed by a `#` and a label.
+It is composed by the identifier of the interface it extends, optionally followed by `#` and a label that only contain letters, digits and underscores.

-If the block identifier doesn't contain the `#label` it will be the default block.
-Block identifiers must be unique inside an app.
+**Default blocks** are the ones whose identifiers don't contain the `#label` as suffix.

+`block_identifier = extended_interface_identifier[#block_label]`

+For instance, if a block with label `details` extends the interface `store.product`, then its identifier will be `store.product#details`.
+The default block for any interface always have the same name of the implemented interface.

+##### Ambiguity

+Since block and interface identifiers are unique only inside their app, there could be ambiguity when referencing identifiers declared on dependencies.
+If that's the case and the ambiguous block/interface app was published by `vendor` with name `app_name`, then its name must be prefixed with `vendor.app_name:` to remove any ambiguity.

+**Warning**: the prefix does not alter the block/interface identifier, it is just a hint for the builder to determine the source of the extended interface.

 #### `blocks`